 In addition, you face the possibility of jail time, hefty fines, having a criminal conviction on your record, mandatory attendance at treatment programs, and child visitation and custody issues to resolve.

 Unfortunately, innocence does not always guarantee an acquittal.
-That’s why you need a skilled and experienced criminal defense attorney on your side.
+That’s why you need a skilled and experienced Ann Arbor criminal defense lawyer on your side.

 There are several steps you can take to minimize the likelihood of a domestic violence conviction.
 Start by contacting a criminal defense lawyer as soon as possible after your arrest.